PhilRW/blog/content/post/2024/2024-03-06-sdr-to-zello.md

  - [Boulder County Scanner 02](https://zello.me/k/ivfAi): City and County Fire dispatch
  - [Boulder County Scanner 03](https://zello.me/k/ivq8Q): City and County Police/Sheriff dispatch

+These channels are public and are available for anyone to join.

 The cool thing about this project is that, unlike a traditional scanner, you don't miss any transmissions.
 They queue up in order received.
 There may be a bit of a delay depending on how busy the radio systems are, but generally the transmissions will go through.
 Dispatchers also acknowledge transmissions with the current time (in 24-hour format), so you know how long of a delay there is.

 Right now my reception of the Boulder (the city) radio system is marginal at best (since I am not actually in the city of Boulder), so their transmissions may be garbled sometimes.
 The county uses a different system that I have no problems receiving.